 ARTICLE 6.
 ADMINISTRATION AND OFFICERS:

 a.
-This organization shall be administered by a President, Vice-President, Secretary, Treasurer, Safety Officer and Historian, hereinafter referred to as the FHJC Executive Board.
+This organization shall be administered by a President, Vice-President, Events Coordinator, Secretary, Treasurer, Safety Officer, and Immediate Past President, hereinafter referred to as the FHJC Executive Board.

 b.
 Executive Board officers shall be elected by the voting members of the organization; a majority vote of members present is required for election to any office.